5 Little Reasons Why Potty Training May Look Like A Big Mess

 What are the simple things that you want to be sure are in place?

-Here are 5 things to check off your list if you’ve started potty training, and things are not lining up.
+Here are 5 things to check off your list if you’ve started potty training, and you're seeing potty training accidents.

 1. Staying in the house too long